MicrosoftDocs/architecture-center/docs/guide/technology-choices/vector-search.md

 Indexes are typically based on an Exhaustive K-nearest Neighbor (EKNN) or an artificial neural network (ANN) algorithm.
 EKNN does exhaustive search on all data points one by one and returns the accurate _K_ nearest neighbors.
 EKNN works in the milliseconds with small number of data but can cause latency for large amounts of data.

 [Hierarchical Navigable Small World (HNSW)](https://en.wikipedia.org/wiki/Hierarchical_Navigable_Small_World_graphs) and [IVFflat](https://en.wikipedia.org/wiki/Nearest_neighbor_search) are ANN algorithm indexes.
 Selecting the appropriate indexing strategy involves a careful consideration of various factors such as the nature of the dataset, the specific requirements of the queries, and the available resources.
-IVFFlat is particularly effective in environments where hardware resources are limited or query volumes are not high, whereas HNSW excels in systems that require fast query responses and can adapt to changes in the dataset.
+IVFFlat is effective in environments where hardware resources are limited or query volumes aren't high, whereas HNSW excels in systems that require fast query responses and can adapt to changes in the dataset.

 Understand what kinds of vector data indexing are provided from the following table.